nunchistudio/blacksmith/documentation/guides/load/actions-blob.md

 blob storages.

 Available drivers:
-- `aws` for using Amazon S3.
+- `aws/s3` for using Amazon S3.
-- `azure` for using Azure Blog Storage.
+- `azure/blob` for using Azure Blob Storage.
-- `google` for using Google Cloud Storage.
+- `google/storage` for using Google Cloud Storage.
 - `file` for using local file storage.

 ## Create a blob action